stefanrinderle/softvis3d/softvis3d-webservice-example/README.md

 Returns a layout based on a query against a neo4j api endpoint.

-Steps to reproduce (like i did it:
+Steps to reproduce (like i did it):

 * Clone https://github.com/buschmais/spring-petclinic.git (jqassistant example project)
 * mvn clean install on that project